 Students engage in careers based opportunities by learning about work and learning through work.
 This begins in Early Years and is accessed by pupils at all stages in their development.
 In Key Stage 5 students access an employability programme of study and the Asdan PSD module Preparation for Work.
 We plan for and provide a wide range of differentiated opportunities in preparation for work, skills including CV building, interview techniques, form filling and mock interviews.

-Students across the school access Business Enterprise through collapsing the timetable for one week in November and one week in June, in addition to Key Stage 5 students having a focus on Enterprise every Wednesday, when they run business groups.
+Students across the school access Business Enterprise through collapsing the timetable for one week in November and one week in May or June, in addition to Key Stage 5 students having a focus on Enterprise every Wednesday, when they run business groups.
 Enterprise visits including a wide range of employers.
 Work related learning opportunities begin in KS3 with class visits and tasters to employers, individual tasters to enable access to employers and placements attended to complement personalised learning pathways.

 Independence and life skills are a focus within Key Stage 5, residential visits are offered and external accreditation is completed to support and extend such activities.
 A Short Course in Employability Skills is offered and employability days may be accessed through a variety of events.
 Internships may be accessed through local college provision and Project Search.
 Visits are arranged to local and specialist colleges, post 19 providers and universities to raise awareness in order for students to make informed choices for their future.

 Learning from career and labour market information.
-Every student and their parents / carers, are able to access personalised good quality information about future study options and labour market opportunities.
+Every student and their parents or carers, are able to access personalised good quality information about future study options and labour market opportunities.
 The learner and their family have access to support of an informed adviser in order to make best use of available information.

 Addressing the needs of each student.
 Students have different career guidance needs at different stages.
 Opportunities for advice and support are tailored to the needs of each student.
 Highfurlong’s careers programme embeds equality and diversity considerations throughout.

-Information included in each individual students One Page Profiles include “Important For” and Important To”, Annual Reviews, target setting and the monitoring and assessment of learning is constant.
+Information included in each individual students One Page Profiles include “Important For” and Important To Me” Annual Reviews, target setting and the monitoring and assessment of learning is constant.
 1:1 support for young people and their families is provided through the staff team and also with the Family Support and Transition Coordinator.
 Students from Key Stage 3 onwards create personalised Pathways each September where the learners consider their next stage in education and life.

 In addition students complete Vocational profiles and have access to differentiated versions of the work experience log books to record their experiences and achievements.
 All students have a Personal Development file.